 At ClimateWorks, Surabi’s work supports climate philanthropy by providing a global context for climate mitigation, identifying investment flows, funding gaps, and high-impact investment opportunities.
 She has helped to co-launch global consortiums such as Camda, a global community of over 30 organizations that seeks to support credible climate action in cities, states, businesses, and investors.

 Surabi is currently a member of the advisory council of the Integrated Assessment Modeling Consortium, the Climate Leadership Initiative, the UN Emissions Gap Report, and the donor steering committee for the Initiative for Climate Action Transparency.
 She was a charter member of the U.S. EPA’s Science Advisory Board (2012-2018) and a former board director of the Global Buildings Performance Network and the Institute for Industrial Productivity.

-Before joining ClimateWorks, Dr. Menon was a staff scientist and the leader of the Heat Island Group at Lawrence Berkeley National Laboratory, California.
-Prior to that, she was a climate scientist at Columbia University and NASA Goddard Institute for Space Studies in New York.
+Before joining ClimateWorks, Surabi was a staff scientist and leader of the Heat Island Group at Lawrence Berkeley National Laboratory, California.
+She also started an environmental NGO in India in 2008.
+Surabi was a climate scientist at Columbia University and NASA Goddard Institute for Space Studies in New York.
 She has a Ph.D. in Atmospheric Science and an MBA in Sustainable Management.